mccc/cim-im931/README.md

 - (*) [SS] Kockelman, P. (2013).
 The anthropology of an equation.
 Sieves, spam filters, agentive algorithms, and ontologies of transformation.
 HAU: Journal of Ethnographic Theory, 3(3), 33–61.
 - [CS] Langley, Pat.
 2011.
 “The Changing Science of Machine Learning.”
 Machine Learning 82 (3): 275–79.

 ## Week 04.
-Machine Learning Workflow: Parameters, Hyperparameters, and Technical Ensembles
+Machine Learning Workflows: Parameters, Hyperparameters, and Technical Ensembles
 - [R] Chollet and Allaire 2018, 84-107.
 - [R] [SS] Mackenzie, Adrian.
 2015.
 “The Production of Prediction: What Does Machine Learning Want?”
 European Journal of Cultural Studies 18 (4–5): 429–45.
 - (*) [T] Serres, Michel.
 1982.
 “The Origin of Language: Biology, Information Theory, & Thermodynamics.”
 In Hermes: Literature, Science, Philosophy, edited by Josué V. Harari and David F. Bell, 71–83.
 Baltimore: Johns Hopkins University Press.